-- The 20-week timescales start at the point that the request is received by SENAR.
+• The 20-week timescales start at the point that the request is received by SENAR.
 The information included within the request will be considered by a panel of practitioners from across education, health and care and a decision made about whether it is necessary to undertake an EHC needs assessment.
 The LA will inform you of the outcome of the panel by week 6.
-This decision will be given in writing and may be followed up by a telephone call. - If an assessment is agreed, you will be allocated a Case Officer who will contact you to discuss the assessment, this could be a phone call or be face to face.
+This decision will be given in writing and may be followed up by a telephone call.

-Your Case Officer will talk to you about what to expect from the process, will ask some questions that help explore your child or young person's or your needs and difficulties, and will discuss with you which agencies are currently involved with you/your child or young person and the family as they will be asked to contribute to the assessment.

-- If you/your child or young person has complex health needs and is seen by a specialist, it is important that you share these details at this meeting.
+- If an assessment is agreed, you will be allocated a Case Officer who will contact you to discuss the assessment, this could be a phone call or be face to face.
+Your Case Officer will talk to you about what to expect from the process, will ask some questions that help explore your child or young person's or your needs and difficulties, and will discuss with your which agencies are currently involved with you/your child or young person and the family as they will be asked to contribute to the assessment. - If you/ your child or young person has complex health needs and is seen by a specialist, it is important that you share these details at this meeting.
 Your Case Officer will review the information that you and the education setting have already provided to ensure that we contact the right services.
 Your Case Officer will also discuss your / your child or young person's longer-term aspirations and what outcomes will be important for them to achieve as it is crucial that both your and your child's voice is clearly evident. - If an assessment is not agreed SENAR will send you formal confirmation of this via a letter which will also detail the reasons for not undertaking the statutory assessment.
 SENAR may also offer a meeting to discuss the decision and next steps.
 The letter will also provide you with information about how you can appeal this decision.
-You can find further information about this on the Birmingham SEND Local Offer Website.
+You can find further information about this on the Birmingham SEND Local Offer website (Local Offer Birmingham SEND Advice and Information)

-- SENAR will obtain advice from all agencies listed in section 6 of the SEND legislation.
-These will include but are not limited to: - medical advice from healthcare professionals - educational advice - psychological advice from an educational psychologist (EP); - advice and information in relation to social care and Early Help services - advice and information from any other agency that SENAR thinks is appropriate - any agency that you as a young person or as the parent/carers of a child reasonably request that the LA seek advice from - If the child or young person is hearing and/or visually impaired, advice from a teacher qualified to teach these pupils - These agencies have up to 6 weeks to submit their advice to SENAR. - Parents/Carers and settings do involve private/independent professionals, including Educational Psychologists registered to the Health and Care Professionals Council, to -
+SENAR will seek advice from all agencies identified as being involved with you / your child or young person.
+This will include medical advice from health care professionals; educational advice; psychological advice from an educational psychologist (EP); advice and information in relation to social care and Early Help services; advice and information from any other agency that SENAR thinks is appropriate and any agency that you as a young person or as the parent/carers of a child reasonably request that the LA seek advice from.